 Trade or Business Requirement

-An investor’s real estate activity generally needs to rise to the level of a trade or business in order to qualify for the Section 199A deduction.
+One esoteric wrinkle here: An investor’s real estate activity generally needs to rise to the level of a trade or business.

-Without getting too far into the weeds on this, this requirement means the real estate investor needs to engage in her or his real estate investment activity with “regularity and continuity” and acting from a “profit motive.”
+Without getting too far into the weeds, this requirement means the real estate investor needs to engage in her or his real estate investment activity with “regularity.”
+With “continuity.”
+And acting from a “profit motive.”
 Further, the activity can’t be “sporadic” and can’t be in truth a “hobby.”

-Note: The safe harbor rules as well as the Section 162 “standard” are described in greater detail here: Section 199A Rental Property Trade or Business Definition.
+Note: I describe the safe harbor rules as well as the Section 162 “standard” in greater detail here: Section 199A Rental Property Trade or Business Definition.

-A third thought… Any taxpayer who regularly employs someone (either as W-2 employee or 1099 contractor) to make repairs or deal with tenants should meet the “regularity and continuity” requirement.
+A second thought… Any taxpayer who regularly works on their rental properties or who employs someone (either as W-2 employee or 1099 contractor) to make repairs or deal with tenants should meet the “regularity and continuity” requirement.

-Fourth, vacation rental properties with short-term renters coming and going surely rise to the level of a trade or business as long as the investor activity isn’t “sporadic.”
-(This approach sort of meshes with the Section 469 statute language that says if you’re renting to people for 7 days or less on average, the activity is no longer passive.)
+Third, vacation rental properties with short-term renters coming and going surely rise to the level of a trade or business as long as the investor activity isn’t “sporadic.”
+(This approach sort of meshes with the Section 469 statute language that says if you’re renting to people for 7 days or less on average, the activity is no longer a rental activity.)
 But interestingly, if a vacation rental property gets used by the owner, that property isn’t eligible for the safe harbor treatment.

 I should mention another thing.
 One exception exists to the requirement that someone’s real estate activity needs to rise to the level of a trade or business for Section 199A.